Personal relationships of Michael Jackson: Brooke Shields

 Jackson met 15-year-old actress-model-socialite Brooke Shields in 1981, at the Academy Awards.
 From there, the pair enjoyed a close relationship.
 Speaking in 2009, she reflected that they were close because sex was never an issue for them.
 Although the headlines in the media referred to Shields' talking about an "asexual Jackson" after his death, what she actually said was, "As he grew older and the more he started to change physically, the more asexual he became to me."
 She also said that as she grew up and started having boyfriends, she would confide in him about her intimate experiences, as he was curious.
-She said, "he was like a little kid who talked about the bases – what first base was, what second base was" – and his curiosity was understandable given his guarded life.
+She said, "he was like a little kid who talked about the bases – what first base was, what second base was".

 In 2001, Jackson told Rabbi Shmuley: Shields was "one of the loves of my life.
 I just wished she loved me as much as I loved her", and that they "dated a lot."
 Before meeting her, he said that he had pictures of her all over his room.
 He recalled his happiness when they first met in 1981.
 He was at the 53rd Academy Awards with Diana Ross, and Shields walked up and introduced herself; then at the after-party, she asked him to dance with her.
 They exchanged numbers, and he "was up all night, singing, spinning around my room, just so happy."
-He also said, “We had one encounter when she got real intimate and I chickened out.
-And I shouldn’t have.”
+He also said, "We had one encounter when she got real intimate and I chickened out.
+And I shouldn't have."